momostifler96/momostifler96/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Web Native apps
-- 🌱 I’m currently learning Java, Kotlin & Spring Boot
+- 🌱 I’m currently learning Java, Kotlin, Spring Boot, python & flask
 - 👯 I’m looking to collaborate on Open Source projects
 - ⚙️ I use daily: .php, .ts, .js, .html, .css
 - 💬 Ask me about Angular (and everything else, i'm happy to help ✌️)
 - 📫 How to reach me: LinkedIn, E-Mail
 - 😄 Pronouns: The respect
-- ⚡ Fun fact: I'm a huge fan of GTA
+- ⚡ Fun fact: I'm a huge fan of Efootball & Tekken 7

 **Languages and Tools:**